Idaho

 Idaho’s nondiscrimination laws related to employment have only a narrow exemption allowing religious organizations to hire co-religionists.

-Idaho law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.
+Idaho law prohibits the government from limiting or suspending the constitutional right to religious exercise during a time of emergency.

 The Idaho Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current US Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current US Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: